At Newydd Housing Association we have three directorates to the management structure all overseen by the Chief Executive, Paul Roberts.

 Housing Director since 2004

 Jason became Housing Director in July 2004.
-The role covers all aspects of housing management, supported and sheltered housing, Community Partnership and Customer Care.
+The role covers all aspects of housing management, supported and independent living, Community Partnership and Customer Care.

 Jason has worked at a number of Welsh housing organisations including Torfaen County Borough Council, Family Housing Association and Glamorgan & Gwent Housing Association.
 He has also served on a number of housing association boards and also on the National Council of Welsh Federation of Housing Associations (now Community Housing Cymru).
 Prior to moving to Wales he worked at Welwyn Hatfield District Council.